flipay/code-challenges/README.md

 We believe one of the best ways to understand the engineering team fit is to see the solution and thought process on the problem.
 Please develop the solution with **Elixir, Golang, Ruby or NodeJS** and send us the link to your repository to career@flipay.co

+For mobile developers, please take a look at [Flipay Mobile Code Challenge](./challenge-mobile.md)

 ## Challenge

 ### Context